GeorgeChirikov/FoodieDiary/docs/UI/Popup.md

 *   **Dialog:**
     * Handles the popup card content and displays it on the screen
 *   **Popup Card:**
-    *   Has all the item specific informations
+    *   Has all the item specific information
-    *   The X shaped close button, product name and EAN barcode are in a seperate row from nutrient facts
+    *   The X shaped close button, product name and EAN barcode are in a separate row from nutrient facts
     *   Nutrient facts are on their own NutrientRows, which displays the nutrient and the nutrient amount in a clean way
-    *   Buttons, inlcuding add to diary, remove from favorites or add to favorites and delete item, are displayed after the nutrient rows
+    *   Buttons, including add to diary, remove from favorites or add to favorites and delete item, are displayed after the nutrient rows

 ## 3. UI Elements